-The first reading focusses on intercessory prayer.
+The first reading focuses on intercessory prayer.
 Our English word “intercession” is derived from the Latin “intercessionem,” which means, “pleading on behalf of oneself or another,” “a going between,” “coming between,” “mediation,” “intervene,” “come between,” “be between.”
 First, Christ stands between us and the Father as the Mediator of the New Covenant (cf. Heb.
 9:15); that is why we pray in His Name and through Him.
 Secondly, we as Christians are called to intercede for one another at prayers while praying to the One Mediator between God and man, our Lord Christ Jesus (cf. 1Tim.
 2:5).
 Paul gave us an example when he asked the Church to pray for one another with “supplications […] and thanksgivings,” (cf. 1 Timothy 2:1); he prayed for them too (cf. 1 Thessalonians 1:2), and he also asked them to pray/intercede for him as well (cf. Ephesians 6:19).
 This method of praying dates back to the Old Testament times.
 The famous intercessory prayers in the Old Testament could be seen in Abraham’s plea for Sodom and Gomorrah (cf. Genesis 18:16-33), and Moses’ intercession for Israel (cf. Exodus 32).
 In today’s first reading, we are presented with Esther’s prayer/intercession in a situation of extreme anguish, not because of herself, but because of her people threatened with death.
 Here, the queen of the Jewish race stands before God only to remind Him of the vocation of her people and the past history sown with divine benefits.
 While Esther prays with confidence and perseverance, she does not trust herself on her merits, but on the goodness and mercy of God so often demonstrated, and she gets what she asks for.
-This reality is mirrored out in today’s Responsorial Psalm: “Lord, on the day I called for help, you answered me.”
+This reality is mirrored in today’s Responsorial Psalm: “Lord, on the day I called for help, you answered me.”

 Dear friends in Christ, if we need to pray at length, it is not to convince God of our needs, but to transform our desires and make them coincide with the divine will that wants our good; this way, we can understand that God answers all prayers, even when we do not really receive what we ask for at a particular moment.
-When we open our hearts in dialogue with God at prayers and seeking his divine will, being a merciful and kind Father, and seeing that what we ask for at the moment isn’t the best for us, He would always have a way to communicate that to us in our hearts.
+When we open our hearts in dialogue with God through prayers and seeking his divine will, being a merciful and kind Father, and seeing that what we ask for at the moment isn’t the best for us, He would always have a way to communicate that to us in our hearts.

 Therefore, as we continually pray for ourselves and for others, may we also recourse to the angels and saints in heaven to continually intercede for us with their prayers, so that our song be like today’s Psalmist: “I thank you, Lord, with all my heart: you have heard the words of my mouth […] On the day I called, you answered; you increased the strength of my soul.”